Pennsylvania Route 61: Berks County

-PA 61 begins at US 222 Bus. in the city of Reading in Berks County, heading west on two-lane undivided Greenwich Street, which is maintained by the city.
-The road intersects Centre Avenue and North 4th Street a short distance apart, at which points the route briefly splits into the one-way pair of Centre Avenue northbound and North 4th Street southbound and becomes state-maintained.
+PA 61 begins at US 222 Bus. in Reading in Berks County, and heads west on two-lane undivided Greenwich Street, a road that is maintained by the city.
+This road intersects Centre Avenue and North 4th Street a short distance apart, at which points the route briefly splits into the one-way pair of Centre Avenue northbound and North 4th Street southbound and becomes state-maintained.
 At the intersection of North 4th Street and Centre Avenue, both directions of PA 61 continue northwest on two-lane undivided Centre Avenue, passing through urban areas of homes.

 The road becomes three lanes with one northbound lane and two southbound lanes and curves north, running between residences and businesses to the west and a large cemetery to the east.
 The route narrows to two lanes and continues past urban development.
 PA 61 heads into commercial areas and widens to four lanes, crossing Norfolk Southern's Spruce Street Industrial Track at-grade before passing to the east of FirstEnergy Stadium, the home ballpark of Minor League Baseball's Reading Fightin Phils.
 The road heads into Muhlenberg Township and becomes a divided highway as it reaches a partial cloverleaf interchange with the PA 12 freeway (Warren Street Bypass).

 Past this interchange, the route continues north into suburban areas as Pottsville Pike, a four-lane divided highway with some intersections controlled by jughandles.
 PA 61 heads past businesses and passes under Norfolk Southern's Reading Line.
 The road becomes undivided and runs through more commercial areas.
 The route briefly becomes a divided highway again at the Bellevue Avenue intersection, heading to the west of the Reading Outer Station along the Reading Blue Mountain and Northern Railroad.

 The highway transitions to a three-lane road with a center left-turn lane and passes under the Reading Blue Mountain and Northern Railroad's Reading Division line.
-PA 61 runs past businesses and industrial development before it heads through the community of Tuckerton, where it passes homes and businesses.
+PA 61 runs past businesses and industrial development before it heads through Tuckerton, where it passes homes and businesses.

 The road becomes a four-lane divided highway as it comes to a partial cloverleaf interchange with the US 222 freeway.
-Following this, the route enters Ontelaunee Township and runs along the east bank of the Schuylkill River as it passes through the community of Ontelaunee.
+Following this, the route enters Ontelaunee Township and runs along the east bank of the Schuylkill River as it passes through Ontelaunee.
 PA 61 heads farther from the river and crosses under a Reading Blue Mountain and Northern Railroad line, entering industrial areas and passing west of the Ontelaunee Energy Facility.
 The road heads near more commercial development and curves northwest, crossing Maiden Creek.
 The route runs through farmland and comes to an intersection with the western terminus of PA 73.

 Past this intersection, PA 61 passes a mix of businesses and fields before it enters the borough of Leesport.
 Here, the road turns into four-lane undivided South Centre Avenue and runs past homes and some businesses.
 The route becomes North Centre Avenue and passes more residences, running to the east of a Reading Blue Mountain and Northern Railroad line.